Miami, Day 1

-The flight south was really nice.
-No turbulence, awesome staff as always on Southwest.
-We always fly Southwest because they are the cheapest since your luggage flies free with them.
-Not to mention the free snacks & drinks as well as free TV.
+Our flight to Miami was really nice.
+There was no turbulence and the staff was awesome as always on Southwest.
+We always fly Southwest because they are the cheapest for us.
+They offer free luggage, free snacks and free TV.
 That helps kill time.
 I was able to watch some morning show on the way down.
-Not to mention Southwest has open seating so you can sit where you want, unlike other airlines.
+Not to mention Southwest has open seating so you can sit wherever you want, unlike other airlines.
 They are just so much better in my opinion.

-We weren’t suppose to be at our house until after 3pm so we headed to the Everglades Safari Park.
-There are several tour operators in the area but we went with this operator because they had a Groupon we purchased.
-If you’re visiting the area, definitely check Groupon for deals.
-I want to say this tour lasted about an hour but could be off.
-One tip if you’re going to do take one of these tours, sit in the front row.
-We were in the second row which was fine for us but anywhere behind us, they had to look over heads to see anything.
-Most of the gators were in the water in front of us.
-There were a few on the sides where people could see, but the majority was in the front.
 It was really neat to see all of the gators out in their natural habitat.
 The Everglades is simply awesome.
-The highlight of the tour for my oldest son, was he got to hold a baby alligator afterward.
+The highlight of our tour was for my oldest son.
+He got to hold a baby alligator afterward.
 They would let people hold it and take pictures for a small fee. $3 I think?
-One thing I did learn on this trip is that the Everglades actually has a river.
+One thing I did learn on this trip is that The Everglades actually has a river.
 Most people think of it as a swamp with stagnant water but it’s actually a river.
 I had no idea of that.
-I would recommend an Everglades tour to anyone going down here, especially if you’ve never been able to experience going out into the Everglades.
-Now keep in mind this is just a short loop out into the Everglades, maybe a mile.
+I would recommend an Everglades tour to anyone going down to Florida.
+Especially if you’ve never been able to experience going out into The Everglades.
+Now keep in mind this is just a short loop out into The Everglades, maybe a mile.

 Finally after the whole ordeal, we made it out of FLL and to Miami Beach.

-We rented a house/apartment through AirBnB through a host named Chris.
+We rented an apartment through Airbnb and Chris was our host.
 His host name is “John” in honor of his brother who was killed on 9-11 in the WTC.
-From day 1 dealing with Chris, was simply amazing.
-He commutes between Miami and NYC weekly and I THINK he owns the entire complex we were in.
+From day 1 dealing with Chris, he was simply amazing.
+He commutes between Miami and NYC weekly and he owns the entire complex we were in.
 The place was fantastic.
-It had a fully furnished kitchen, living room with 2 couches, bedroom with comfortable bed, bathroom, washer/dryer, just a great place.
-We were 3 blocks from the ocean and 1 block from Lincoln Road Mall.
+It had a fully furnished kitchen, living room with 2 couches, bedroom with comfortable bedding, bathroom, washer/fryer, just a great place.
+The location was 3 blocks from the ocean and 1 block from Lincoln Road Mall.
 Everywhere in South Beach was within walking distance to the apartment.
-This was nice because Chris also includes parking for his guests so I could keep my car parked where it was.
-We walked everywhere which was nice.
+This was nice because Chris also includes parking for his guests so I could keep my car parked where it was and allow us to walk everywhere which was nice.

-Once we got everything unpacked and settled in the house, we were hungry since we skipped lunch due to the accident.
-Five Guys was just right around the corner so we walked to Five Guys for dinner.
-We were simply exhausted by this point due to the early flight down, the Everglades tour, the accident and then dealing with everything else.
+Once we finally got everything unpacked and settled into the apartment, we were hungry so we skipped lunch due to the accident.
+Five Guys was just around the corner so we walked down there for dinner.
+We were simply exhausted by this point due to the early flight down, The Everglades tour, the accident and then dealing with everything else.
 I just wanted food and a pillow.
-I didn’t care about fancy food, just something quick and easy and close.
+I didn’t care about fancy food, I just wanted something quick and easy and close.
 It was only $50 for the 4 of us to eat here.
 It was great food and great service.
-We got to people watch while we ate and people watching in South Beach is always a treat!
+We got to people watch while we ate and people watching in South Beach is always a treat.

 Oh Lord please don’t let today be as eventful as day 2 was.
 We woke up and went to Zoo Miami.
 We always like to take the kids to zoos and aquariums when we travel to see what each has to offer.
 We got to the zoo a little before they opened and were hungry so we decided to grab breakfast.
 There was a Denny’s nearby so that’s where we went.
 The food was decent as was the service.
 Denny’s is no 5 star breakfast but it’s better than McDonalds.
 We ate our breakfast and headed back to the zoo which was only about a mile away.